Club Med Sandpiper Bay Review in Florida – An All Inclusive Family Resort Destination in the United States

 The GOs working in the kids club were mostly friendly and seemed to enjoy interacting with the kids.

-The shows were not of professional quality, but most of them were fun and entertaining.
-I was actually pretty impressed with how well the GOs danced and performed.
+Although the shows were not of professional quality, most of them were fun and entertaining.
+Actually, I was pretty impressed with how well the GOs danced and performed.

-Non-smoking resort?
 Online, Club Med states that the whole resort is non-smoking (except for terraces and balconies).
 We did not find this true.
-Were were shocked at the amount of smoking at this resort.
-On the first day at the pool a guy was smoking a cigar next to us.
-On many other occasions we were inundated with smoke after walking outside of building, especially at night.
+We were shocked at the amount of smoking at this resort.
+On the first day at the pool, a guy was smoking a cigar next to us.
+On many other occasions, we were inundated with smoke after walking outside of building, especially at night.

-Would I recommend Club Med Sandpiper Bay?
+After reading this Club Med Sandpiper Bay Review you probably want to know if I would recommend this Club Med Florida resort.
 Yes (mostly), but under a few circumstances.
 For us, six days was way too long of a stay.
 I would recommend a long weekend maybe.
 We flew halfway across the country to get there.
 I would not recommend coming to this resort if it involves a long flight or drive.
 If you live close Port St. Lucie, this Club Med All-Inclusive Resort would be a great getaway for a few days.
-Perhaps, if your kids are older than ours you may be able to get more free time for adult activities.
+Perhaps, if your kids are older than ours were at the time, you may be able to get more free time for adult activities.
 Those with young kids may want to wait for a few years before visiting this Club Med in Florida.